monorkin/croatia/README.md

 Make sure you have at least Ruby 3.1 installed.
 You can check your Ruby version by running `ruby -v`.

 After checking out the repo, run `bin/setup` to install dependencies.

 You can start an interactive shell with the gem loaded into it using `bin/console`.

 To run the test suite use `bin/test`.

+To lint the code, run `bin/lint`.
+The linter can also automatically fix some issues, you can run `bin/lint -A` to do so.

 To install this gem onto your local machine, run `bundle exec rake install`.